From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Examples

 As a second example, we consider the infinite class of Sasaki-Einstein manifolds $Y^{p,q}$, which are either quasi-regular or irregular.
 They are homeomorphic to $S^2\times S^3$ and have been introduced in \cite{Gauntlett:2004yd,Martelli:2004wu} (see also \autoref{subsec.Ypq}).
 The perturbative partition function of the $\mathcal{N}=1$ vector multiplet on $Y^{p,q}$ has been computed in \cite{Qiu:2013pta,Qiu:2013aga,Schmude:2014lfa} and the full partition function \eqref{eq.fullpartitionTS}, including contact instanton contributions, is conjecturally obtained by gluing Nekrasov partition functions at each fixed fibre.
 Using our reduction procedure we will obtain the one-loop partition function around fluxes at the zero instanton sector on $B=Y^{p,q}/S^1$ (which is homeomophic to $S^2\times S^2$).
 As this is a new result, we give a more detailed presentation.

 A basis for an effective $T^3$-action has been introduced in \eqref{eq--2.2.basis}.
 The edge vectors $\Vec{u}_i$ and inward-pointing normals of the four-faceted cone have been computed in \eqref{eq--2.2.edge} and \eqref{eq--2.2.normal}.
-We also recall that the vector fields generating free $S^1$-actions are obtained by solving \eqref{eq--2.1.free}, resulting in the choices of fibre \eqref{eq--2.2.fibre}:
+We also recall that the vector field generating a free $S^1$-action is obtained by solving \eqref{eq--2.1.free}, resulting in the choice of fibre \eqref{eq--2.2.fibre}:

-and, respectively, in ++++ and ++\tm\tm$\,$distributions of SD/ASD complexes on the base manifold.
-Correspondingly, the charges \eqref{eq.tgeneric} under rotations along the fibres are:
+and a ++\tm\tm$\,$distribution of SD/ASD complexes on the base manifold.
+Correspondingly, the charges \eqref{eq.tgeneric} under rotations along the fibre are:

 \paragraph{Effectively Acting $T^3$.} When introducing a quotient along the free $S^1$, and thus considering $X=Y^{p,q}/\mathbb{Z}_h=Y^{hp,hq}$, the four fixed points of the base manifold $B$ do not change.
 However, the quotient affects the submanifolds found at $y=y_1,y_2$: